ariga/atlas/doc/website/blog/2023-08-16-passwordless-migrations.md

 these services provide a centralized way to manage permissions (by creating granular access policies and grouping them into roles) and auditing capabilities to track how subjects (users or services) use the system.

-Configured correctly, under IAM, every subject can access exactly what it needs, and nothing more, without ever using a password or other token that can be leaked or stolen.
-When a person leaves your organization, or no longer needs access to a particular resource, you can revoke their access by updating their IAM role.
+Configured correctly, under IAM, every subject can access exactly what it needs and nothing more, without ever having to use a password or some other token that might be leaked or stolen.
+When a person leaves your organization (or no longer needs access to a particular resource), you can revoke their access by updating their IAM role.

 ## IAM authentication for Databases

-Most databases that are in use today predate IAM and have developed their own internal mechanisms for authentication and authorization.
-In recent years, cloud vendors have worked to create a bridge between IAM and databases, allowing users to authenticate to databases using IAM credentials.
+Most databases in use today predate IAM and have developed their own internal mechanisms for authentication and authorization.
+In recent years, cloud vendors have worked to create a bridge between IAM and databases, allowing users to authenticate their identity to databases using IAM credentials.
 In this post, we'll focus on AWS's implementation of IAM authentication for RDS databases.

 #### How does it work?
-First, you enable IAM authentication on your RDS instance.
-Essentially this installs a plugin on the database that allows it to authenticate users using IAM credentials instead of passwords.
+First, enable IAM authentication on your RDS instance.
+This installs a plugin on the database that allows it to authenticate users with IAM credentials instead of passwords.
 Read how to do this in the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html)

 Next, you create a database user and grant it permission to authenticate using IAM.